dynamicspartnersee/dynamicspartnersee.github.io/apps/balance-statements/docs/en-US/help.md

 |Customer Email Layout Code|CUST-EMAIL-by default, but user can modify for company needs.|
 |Vendor Email Layout Code|VEND-EMAIL by default, but user can modify for company needs.|

+Use **Customize Statement Texts** to create, view or edit customized statement texts for different languages.

 <br>

 ## Balance Statements